harmoniedev/email-signature-detector/README.md

 ### Known issues

 - When a signature contains a job title that is very long (contains more that 10 words),  it is not properly detected as a signature.
 We believe (and hope) that very long job tiltes are not very common.
+- Forwarded email thread with several messages and several signatures: what happens in this case?

 ## How does it work ?